kings177/K-Chan/README.md

-# Kindelia: a minimal peer-to-peer computer that isn't a cryptocurrency
+# K-Chan: a minimal peer-to-peer computer that isn't a cryptocurrency

-Kindelia is a peer-to-peer functional computer capable of hosting decentralized apps that stay up forever.
+K-Chan is a peer-to-peer functional computer capable of hosting decentralized apps that stay up forever.
 Essentially, it is a minimalist redesign of Ethereum's idea, built upon type-theoretic foundations.
 Differences include: